Sponsors of

 Rae.
 Historic

-racer and known for his 'GB Performance' business
+racer and known for his business

-at gbperformance.com with the preparation
+at RaeDavisRacing with the preparation

 a quartet of WSM's in the Goodwood Revival Fordwater